Directory Client APIX.500 DAP and/or LDAP access to a Directory

 The ATN Directory API has been primarily developed to integrate applications with the Isode server products.
 Because of its use of the X.500 DAP and LDAP protocols, applications developed with this library should also work with other conformant servers.
 For ATN Directory applications and some other X.400 applications, use of the API over LDAP relies on Isode proprietary attribute syntaxes.

-ICAO SARPS Doc 9880.
+- ICAO SARPS Doc 9880.
 Manual of Detailed Technical Specifications for the Aeronautical Telecommunications Network (ATN) using ISO/OSI Standards and Protocols.
 Part IV – Directory Services, Security and Systems Management.
-First Edition 2010.
+Second Edition 2016.

-The Isode manual describing the Directory Client API and ATN Directory Client API is available.
+An Isode manual describing the Directory Client API and ATN Directory Client API is available

 A Java version of the API documentation is also available.